AUIntroBioinformatics/Abbys-Amazing-GC-Calculator/README.md

 #Abby's Amazing GC Calculator
-**A script to calculate GC content from a FASTA formatted sequencing file.**
+**A script to calculate GC content from a FASTA formatted sequencing file!
+Amazing for all your sequencing needs!**

 ###GENERAL USAGE INSTRUCTIONS
 To calculate the GC content of sequences contained in an appropriate FASTA file, enter the following to the command line: <p>